Phantom Planet: In popular culture

 The band has opened for many well-known artists, including Guns N' Roses, Sting, Elvis Costello, Incubus, Guided by Voices, Blink-182, The Zombies, The Hives, Sloan, American Hi-Fi, Maroon 5, Ludacris, Panic! at the Disco, The Rocket Summer, Hanson and Paramore.

 Phantom Planet has appeared on Sabrina the Teenage Witch, performing "So I Fall Again".
 They have also appeared on American Dreams, playing British rock band The Zombies and performing "Tell Her No" in the episode "A Clear and Present Danger".
 The song "Lonely Day" appeared in the television series Smallville.
 They have appeared in the 2005 film Bad News Bears, playing as a fictional "skate" band called The Bloodfarts.

 In 2005, they covered the CSNY track "Our House" for the movie The Chumscrubber.

 Phantom Planet also performed a cover of Jackson Browne's "Somebody's Baby" for Not Another Teen Movie.
 "Big Brat" was also introduced in the soundtrack to the video game Driver 3 and featured in an episode from the first season of One Tree Hill, as well as used in the film The Amazing Spider-Man.
-Greenwald and Farrar appeared on a Funk/R&B cover of Radiohead's "Just" by British DJ and producer Mark Ronson for the 2006 Radiohead tribute album Exit Music: Songs with Radio Heads, where it was released as the album's sole single, although Greenwald is solely credited as the featured performer in this release, and performed moderately well in the UK Charts.
+Greenwald and Farrar appeared on a Funk/R&B cover of Radiohead's "Just" by British musician, DJ and producer Mark Ronson for the 2006 Radiohead tribute album Exit Music: Songs with Radio Heads, where it was released as the album's sole single, although Greenwald (a frequent collaborator of Ronson's) is solely credited as the featured performer in this release, and performed moderately well in the UK Charts.
 Ronson's cover of "Just" featuring Greenwald and Farrar was re-issued in February 2008, now crediting the whole band as the featured performers, as the fourth and final single from Ronson's 2007 studio album of cover versions, Version, and performed slightly better in the UK Charts than its initial release.

 Farrar also contributed to the Hanson album Underneath, on the song "Lost Without Each Other".

 In 2008, "Raise the Dead" was featured in an episode from the second season of Gossip Girl and "Do the Panic" was featured on the Gossip Girl soundtrack, OMFGG – Original Music Featured on Gossip Girl.

 Their music has been heard frequently on television, most notably "California", as the theme song for the popular TV show The O.C., and the songs "Do the Panic" and "Dropped" in various commercials.